 - Cost savings (or associated costs to achieve such savings) from operating efficiencies, synergies or other restructuring that could result from the merger with Constellation.
-The timing and effect of actions associated with integration are currently uncertain. - A fair value adjustment for Constellation's nuclear joint venture, Constellation Energy Nuclear Group, LLC (CENG).
-As described in Constellation's Annual Report on Form 10-K for the year ended December 31, 2010, a \$2.3 billion impairment of CENG was recorded to reduce its carrying value to its estimated fair value as of September 30, 2010.
-Exelon's management believes the carrying value of Constellation's investment in CENG, included in the historical financial statements, approximates fair value for purposes of the pro forma financial statements.
-The final fair value determination of the investment in CENG that will be made at the effective time of the merger may differ materially, largely due to potential changes in operating, market and economic conditions. - Adjustments to eliminate the fair value, operating revenues and expenses directly associated with Constellation's Brandon Shores, H.A.
+The timing and effect of actions associated with integration are currently uncertain. - Adjustments to eliminate the fair value, operating revenues and expenses directly associated with Constellation's Brandon Shores, H.A.
 Wagner and C.P.
 Crane generation plants that have been proposed to be sold after the merger is completed to mitigate market power in PJM, given the mitigation plan is preliminary and no specific sale agreements have yet been negotiated. - Any fair value adjustments for assets or liabilities subject to rate-setting provisions for Constellation's regulated utility, Baltimore Gas and Electric Company, or BGE.
 BGE is comprised of electric transmission and distribution and gas distribution operations.
 These operations are subject to the rate-setting authority of the Federal Energy Regulatory Commission and the Public Service Commission of Maryland and are accounted for pursuant to GAAP, including the accounting guidance for regulated operations.
 The rate-setting and cost recovery provisions currently in place for Constellation's regulated operations provide revenues derived from costs including a return on investment of assets and liabilities included in rate base.
-Except for debt and energy supply contracts as further described in Note 5 Pro Forma Adjustments to Financial Statements, the fair values of Constellation's tangible and intangible assets and liabilities subject to these rate-setting provisions approximate their carrying values and therefore the pro forma financial statements do not reflect any net adjustments related to these amounts.

-- A fair value adjustment for Constellation's pension and other postretirement benefit obligations.
+Except for debt and regulatory assets not earning a return as further described in Note 5 Pro Forma Adjustments to Financial Statements, the fair values of Constellation's tangible and intangible assets and liabilities subject to these rate-setting provisions are assumed to approximate their carrying values and therefore the pro forma financial statements do not reflect any net adjustments related to these amounts. - A fair value adjustment for Constellation's pension and other postretirement benefit obligations.
 Exelon management believes the actuarial assumptions and methods used to measure Constellation's obligations and costs for financial accounting purposes for 2010 and 2011 are appropriate in the circumstances.
-The final fair value determination of the pension and postretirement benefit obligations may differ materially, largely due to potential changes in discount rates, return on plan assets up to the date of completion of the merger and the conforming of certain Exelon and Constellation assumptions surrounding the determination of these obligations. - Exelon's and Constellation's commitments to build or renovate a state-of-the-art Leadership in Energy and Environmental Design (LEED) office center in Baltimore, investing to develop 25 megawatts of renewable energy in Maryland and \$10 million to support the development of the electric vehicle infrastructure in Maryland.
-Given the information available as of the filing of this document, Exelon does not believe that these commitments would be recognized as liabilities upon consummation of the merger. - As of the effective time of the merger, contingencies are required to be measured at fair value if fair value is determinable, or at a reasonably estimable amount if it is realizable or probable that a future gain or loss, respectively, may occur.
-At this time, Exelon does not have sufficient information to record any pro forma adjustments to measure legal contingencies at fair value or at a reasonably estimable amount, which could be significant.
+The final fair value determination of the pension and postretirement benefit obligations may differ materially, largely due to potential changes in discount rates and return on plan assets up to the date of completion of the merger and the conforming of certain Exelon and Constellation assumptions surrounding the determination of these obligations and related regulatory implications. - Exelon's and Constellation's commitments to build or renovate a state-of-the-art Leadership in Energy and Environmental Design (LEED) office center in Baltimore, investing to develop 25 megawatts of renewable energy in Maryland and \$10 million to support the development of the electric vehicle infrastructure in Maryland.
+Given the information available as of the filing of this document, Exelon does not believe that these commitments would be recognized as liabilities upon consummation of the merger.

+- As of the effective time of the merger, contingencies are required to be measured at fair value if fair value is determinable, or at a reasonably estimable amount if it is realizable or probable that a future gain or loss, respectively, may occur.
+At this time, Exelon does not have sufficient information to record any pro forma adjustments to measure legal or environmental contingencies at fair value or at a reasonably estimable amount, which could be significant. - On July 7, 2011, the U.S. EPA published the final rule, now known as the Cross-State Air Pollution Rule (CSAPR).
+The CSAPR requires 27 states in the eastern half of the United States to significantly improve air quality by reducing power plant emissions that cross state lines and contribute to ground-level ozone and fine particle pollution in other states.
+We are still evaluating the impact of CSAPR on the combined entity.